Numident

 Numident, or "Numerical Identification System," is the Social Security Administration's computer database file of an abstract of the information contained in an application for a United States Social Security number (Form SS-5).
 It contains the name of the applicant, place and date of birth, and other information.
 The Numident file contains all Social Security numbers since they first were issued in 1936.

+DOGE Social Security Records cleanup

+In 2025, the Department of Government Efficiency participated in an effort to clean up Numident records that did not include a date of death.
+Initially, their announcements claimed that millions of people older than 110 years were fraudulently collecting Social Security benefits.
+However, it was later clarified by SSA that these are merely records of Social Security numbers issued to people whose death dates are not known, and who are not collecting any benefits.

+On August 26, 2025, a whistleblower filed a complaint that DOGE had uploaded a live copy of Numident to an insecure cloud server.